8osco/academic_performance_analysis/README.md

 Ideation with gen AI
 Gen AI to help learn and check understanding of stats concept and code structure Ghost text/code? with co-pilot to help with comments

+project planning - a lot of time was spent on EDA, which was expected

 ------------------------------